sajjadGG/book-python/design-patterns/oop/composition.rst

 * Composition over Inheritance

 Please excuse me, for code style in this chapter.
+Instead writing:

+>>> class Car:
+...     def engine_start(self):
+...         pass
+...
+...     def engine_stop(self):
+...         pass

+I will write:

+>>> class Car:
+...     def engine_start(self): pass
+...     def engine_stop(self): pass

-This way the idea is much clearer to present.
+This way the code is more dense and idea is much clearer to present.
+There won't be any method implementations in examples.

 Problem